EvernodeXRPL/evernode-host/README.md

   - `evernode status` - Display your current registration status and Ever balance in your account.
   - `evernode list` - Display a list of smart contracts running on your host.
   - `evernode update` - Apply Evernode beta software updates.
-  - `evernode log` - Generate evernode log file
+  - `evernode log` - Generate Evernode log file
   - `sashi` - Sashimono CLI for advanced operations and monitoring.
 Use `sashi -h` for help.

 Note: `sudo` access is required for `update`, `log` and `uninstall` commands.